JMoore11235/LoR-EXP-Script/README.md

 **2. Download "Lor Surrender Script vX_X.ahk"**

   * Self-explanatory.
+I'd recommend the most recent one, as it probably works the best.
 Put this file somewhere where you'll remember it (or don't, I don't care).
 <br><br>

 **3. Setup the script**